Program Overview

 Trainees may take two wellness days per year to utilize as they choose and when needed.

-Fellows are paired with a wellness mentor at the beginning of the year and meet monthly throughout their training.
+Fellows are paired with a wellness mentor at the beginning of the year and check-in throughout the year.
 The wellness check-ins are built into the schedule to ensure they are prioritized.
-These check-ins are informal and typically take place over coffee or lunch.

 Other wellness opportunities include: